|

 While these add-on programs may seem appealing at first,

 they add another layer of complexity.
-When difficulties occur it can be difficult to track
+When difficulties occur it can

-down the true cause of a problem.
-This is why we suggest that PC users remove aftermarket
+be difficult to track down the true cause of a problem.
+This is why

-screen savers and other "unnecessary" programs.
+"unnecessary" programs.

 Meeting Topic: Boolean Lookups.